Skip to main content

 4. Drag the jitterbugpair file into Terminal and press "Return" or Enter.
 (Make sure your device is plugged in)

-5. Transfer this file to your device in a way of your choosing.
+6. Transfer this file to your device in a way of your choosing.
+Zipping the file before sending it off is the best way to ensure the pairing file won't break during transport.

 • Transferring using cloud storage may change the file's extension (most likely turning into a .txt file), so be careful.
 It is also possible to change the extension to .plist for use with older SideStore versions, like 0.1.1.